jackii/terraform-rails/README.md

 There are many reasons to use nginx as web server between your app and the users.

-- Static redirects- you could setup your nginx to redirect all http traffic to the same url with https.
+- Static redirects - you could setup your nginx to redirect all http traffic to the same url with https.
 This way such trivial requests will never hit your app server.
-- Multipart upload- Nginx is better suited to handle multipart uploads.
+- Multipart upload - Nginx is better suited to handle multipart uploads.
 Nginx will combine all the requests and send it as a single file to puma.
-- Serving static assets- It is recommended to serve static assets (those in /public/ endpoint in rails) via a webserver without loading your app server.
+- Serving static assets - It is recommended to serve static assets (those in /public/ endpoint in rails) via a webserver without loading your app server.
 - There are some basic DDoS protections built-in in nginx.

 13. Add `devops/docker/web/Dockerfile` for nginx container